timescale/tobs/README.md

 helm install --wait <release_name> timescale/tobs
 ```

 *Note*: `--wait` flag is necessary for successfull installation as tobs helm chart can create opentelemetry Custom Resources only after opentelemetry-operator is up and running.
-This flag can be omited when using tobs without opentelemetry support.
+This flag can be omitted when using tobs without opentelemetry support.

 For detailed configuration and usage instructions, take a look at the [helm chart's README](/chart/README.md).